07 November 2015 : Case report

 CONCLUSIONS: Intravenous leiomyomatosis is a rare diagnosis that merits consideration in a young pre-menopausal female patient with cardiac symptoms associated with a right atrial mass.
 Radiologists play a vital role in the diagnosis and follow-up of patients with the diagnosis of intravenous leiomyomatosis.
 Differential diagnosis includes vascular thrombus as well as primary and metastatic tumors.
 Early detection is imperative for appropriate treatment and surgical planning.

-Keywords: Diagnosis, Differential, Adult, Echocardiography, Transesophageal, Female, Heart Atria, Heart Neoplasms - diagnosis, Leiomyomatosis - diagnosis, Magnetic Resonance Imaging, Cine, Multimodal Imaging - methods, Pulmonary Artery, Vascular Neoplasms - diagnosis, Vena Cava, Inferior
+Keywords: Diagnosis, Differential, Echocardiography, Transesophageal, Heart Atria, Heart Neoplasms - diagnosis, Leiomyomatosis - diagnosis, Magnetic Resonance Imaging, Cine, Multimodal Imaging - methods, Pulmonary Artery, Vascular Neoplasms - diagnosis, Vena Cava, Inferior

 19 May 2022 : Case reportBilateral Emphysematous Pyelonephritis Associated with COVID Pneumonia: A Case Report